Why is a conversation marked as "deflected" even though an agent was involved in Zendesk?

 Here are a few things to double-check:

-3. Knowledge access: If the setup is correct but Fin still isn’t responding, it’s possible that Fin doesn’t have relevant knowledge available to answer the query.
+Content access: If the setup is correct but Fin still isn’t responding, it’s possible that Fin doesn’t have relevant content available to answer the query.
 You can test this by sending a question you know is covered in your Help Center or Fin knowledge base.
 Here’s our detailed setup guide for Zendesk, just in case: Fin for Zendesk Tickets – Set Up

 How do I switch my connected Zendesk subdomain after rebranding?